dwrensha/Chess.lean/README.md

 ## Dependencies

-If you plan to use the `get_next_move` tactic then you need a working python setup, including `python3-venv` and have a stockfish executable available.
+If you plan to use the `get_next_move` tactic then you need:

+ * a working python setup, including `python3-venv`
+ * a stockfish executable

 ### Linux
 ```bash